khushhallchandra/Simulated-Annealing/README.md

 # EE-677 VLSI CAD Course Project
-## 2-d placement usning Simulated Annealing,  minimizing the wirelength
+## 2-d placement using Simulated Annealing,  minimizing the wirelength
 ## Objective
 We want to place k circuit elements on a board.
 Circuits are connected with each other.
 Longer wirelength introduce delays in the system.
 Hence, we want to place